Indicator Color and Background in .NET MAUI Busy Indicator

-.NET MAUI Busy Indicator provides an option to customize the color of the indicator.
-This can be done using the IndicatorColor property.
+The .NET MAUI Busy Indicator allows customization of the indicator’s color using the IndicatorColor property.

 <core:SfBusyIndicator x:Name="busyindicator"